collective/sphinxcontrib-httpexample/README.md

 uv sync
 ```

 ### Build documentation

-Rebuild Sphinx documentation on changes, with live-reload in the browser
+Rebuild Sphinx documentation on changes, with live reload in the browser.

 ```shell
 make livehtml